guidanoli/yadsl/src/lt/README.md

 Where `script` is the path to a Lua script file.
 If ommitted, the program reads from the standard input, instead.
+The script should return a table.
-The program traverses the table, calling every function whose key is a string or a number, and passes the table itself as argument as if it were calling it with the `:` syntax.
+The program traverses this table, calling every function whose key is either a string or a number, and passes the table itself as argument as if it were called with the `:` syntax.

 An example of Lua script: